Degenerating Hodge structure of one-parameter family of Calabi-Yau threefolds: LMHS and partial compactification of period domain

 \begin{thm}[{\cite[Theorem A]{KU}}] Let $\Sigma$ be a fan of nilpotent cones and let $\Gamma$ be a subgroup of $G_{\ZZ}$ which is strongly compatible with $\Sigma$.
 Then the following hold: \begin{enumerate} \item If $\Gamma$ is neat (i.e., the subgroup of $\gm (\CC)$ generated by all the eigenvalues of all $\gamma\in\Gamma$ is torsion free), then $\Gamma\backslash D_{\Sigma}$ is a logarithmic manifold. \item The map $\gsds\to\Gamma\bs D_{\Sigma}$ is open and locally an isomorphism of logarithmic manifolds. \end{enumerate} \end{thm} Logarithmic manifolds are a generalization of analytic spaces introduced in \cite{KU}.
 A logarithmic manifold is a subspace of a logarithmic analytic space, whose topology is induced by the strong topology.

 For a VHS, locally the period map $U\to\Gamma\bs D$ can be extended to the map $V\to\Gamma\bs D_{\sigma}$.
-We assume that there exists a fan $\Sigma$ which includes all nilpotent cones arises from all local monodromies arising from $\bar{S} - S$.
-Note that a construction of fans is still an open problem in higher dimensional case (cf. \cite[\S 4]{U1}).
-Then we have an extended period map $\bar{S}\to \Gamma\bs D_{\Sigma}$.
-Although the target space is not an analytic space, we have the following result: \begin{thm}[{\cite[\S 5]{U1}}] The image of $\bar{S}$ is a compact analytic space if $\bar{S}$ is compact. \end{thm} Moreover, the map is also analytic since the category of logarithmic analytic spaces is a full subcategory of $\mathcal{B}(\mathrm{log})$ whose objects are logarithmic manifolds (\cite[\S 3]{KU}).
+We assume that there exists a fan $\Sigma$ which includes all the nilpotent cones coming from the local monodromies around the boundary components $\bar{S} - S$.
+It is worth noting that a construction of such a fan is still an open problem in general, but later we will deal with the one-dimensional case where the construction is straightforward (cf. \cite[\S 4]{U1}).
+Then we have an extended period map $\bar{S}\to \Gamma\bs D_{\Sigma}$ and, although the target space is not an analytic space, we have the following: \begin{thm}[{\cite[\S 5]{U1}}] The image of $\bar{S}$ is a compact analytic space if $\bar{S}$ is compact. \end{thm} Moreover, the map is also analytic since the category of logarithmic analytic spaces is a full subcategory of $\mathcal{B}(\mathrm{log})$ whose objects are logarithmic manifolds (\cite[\S 3]{KU}).